Innervation of the heart

 Function: increase heart rate, increasing force of contraction of myocardium, increasing blood flow in coronary vessels

 Cervical and thoracic cardiac branches of vagus nerves

-Function: feedback on blood pressure, pain sensation
+Cervical and thoracic cardiac nerves: feedback on pain sensation